jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 This can cause difficulties for some software; this can cause difficulties for some printers.

 Use of `FillTexts` makes distillation slow, and produces files that can be too complicated for some printers.
+But being maximally fussy can cause distillation to be very slow in Adobe Distiller, and even slower in GhostScript ([bug&nbsp;report](https://bugs.ghostscript.com/show_bug.cgi?id=695906)).

-The balance between these two can be influenced by the Boolean `FillTextPrintQuickerDistillSlower`.
+The balance between these can be influenced by the parameter `FillTextPedantry`m which can take one of three values.
+* `/Quick`, causing the judgement about whether to paint the FillText to be done purely on the bounding boxes of the two paths.
+So more FillTexts are painted than necessary, sometimes many more, slowing the printer.
+* `/Sensible`, causing the judgement to be done by the PostScript function `infill`.
+Generally this is good.
+But if the edging of the FillText would be inside, and would be inside by so much that it wouldn&rsquo;t be covered by something like `InlineTitlesBlackWidth`, then that small edging would be omitted.
+Choosing `/Sensible` seems to give optimal output, for only slightly slow distillation: hence its name.
+* `/Fussy` tests sing `instroke`, which is much slower to distill, but pedantically correct.

-For example, in a draft placemat with `FillTitles` and `PlaceNames`, changing `FillTextPrintQuickerDistillSlower` from `false` to `true` decreased the file size from 1013k to 871k, but increased the distill time from 64 seconds to 40 minutes.
+For example, in a draft placemat with `FillTitles`, changing `FillTextPrintQuickerDistillSlower` from `/Quick` to `/Sensible` to `/Fussy` decreased the file size 399k to 368k to 383k, but increased the distill time from 25 seconds to 47 seconds to 198 seconds.
-If distilling the PostScript via the web the latter would definitely have timed out the browser.
-And it might be that, on some printers, the print-slowly option (`false`) won&rsquo;t print at all, whereas the print-quickly option (`true`) will.
+And it might be that some printers are easily overwhelmed, so `/Quick` won&rsquo;t print at all.
 But some printers can&rsquo;t cope with either; or the resolution is insufficient for the small grey text to look entirely satisfactory.
 So test your printer; do not assume that anything will work first time; and do not assume that all larger more expensive printers cope better.